-tankers and/or barges/tugs transporting oil produced on the OCS (with separate emission factors for oil produced in Alaska planning areas versus all other planning areas).
-18 Table 1 summarizes the emission factors for each of these activities.
-For planning areas along the contiguous United States, the values in the figure for OCS exploration and development activities are based upon emissions data provided by BOEM staff for oil and natural gas operations in the Gulf of Mexico.
-These emission factors are applied to all OCS regions adjacent to the contiguous United States under the assumption that oil and natural gas operations in these areas would not differ significantly from operations in the Gulf of Mexico.19 The emission factors for Alaska planning areas are, where possible, based on Alaska-specific emissions data.
-For those activities for which Alaska-specific data were not readily available (e.g., helicopter trips), the OECM uses the emission factors derived from Gulf of Mexico emission data.
+areas along the contiguous U.S., the values in the figure for OCS exploration and development activities are based upon emissions data provided by BOEM staff for oil and natural gas operations in the GOM.
+These emission factors are applied to all OCS regions adjacent to the contiguous U.S. under the assumption that oil and natural gas operations in these areas would not differ significantly from operations in the GOM.
+The emission factors for Alaska planning areas are, where possible, based on Alaska-specific emissions data.
+For those activities for which Alaska-specific data were not readily available (e.g., helicopter trips), the OECM uses the emission factors derived from GOM emission data.
 Appendix E includes more detailed information on the derivation of emission factors for Alaska planning areas.

-Table 1 also presents the emission factors for activities associated with the NAA.
-These include: (1) onshore oil production in the contiguous United States, (2) onshore natural gas production in the contiguous United States, (3) coal production in the contiguous United States, (4) importation of oil by tanker, and (5) importation of LNG by tanker.
+Table 5 also presents the emission factors for activities associated with the NAA, including: (1) onshore oil production in the contiguous U.S., (2) onshore natural gas production in the contiguous U.S., (3) coal production in the contiguous U.S., (4) importation of oil by tanker, and (5) importation of LNG by tanker.
 The data sources for these emission factors are as follows.

-• Onshore oil production: Criteria pollutant emission factors for onshore oil production for the contiguous United States were based on the Western Regional Air Partnership's (WRAP's) 2002 emissions inventory for oil and gas activities in 12 Western States: Alaska, Arizona, California, Colorado, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, and Wyoming (WRAP, 2009).20 Excluding oil and natural gas operations in the coastal States of Alaska and California that were included in the WRAP inventory, emission factors for onshore oil production were developed by dividing the emissions estimates from the WRAP inventory (with some adjustments) by U.S. Department of Energy (U.S. DOE) estimates of onshore oil production in the 10 States analyzed.
-These States accounted for approximately 14 percent of onshore crude oil production in 2002.
+• Onshore oil production: Criteria pollutant emission factors for onshore oil production for the contiguous U.S. were based on the Western Regional Air Partnership's (WRAP's) 2002 emissions inventory for oil and gas activities in 12 Western states: Alaska, Arizona, California, Colorado, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, and Wyoming (WRAP, 2009).
+Excluding oil and natural gas operations in the coastal States of Alaska and California that were included in the WRAP inventory, emission factors for onshore oil production were developed by dividing the emissions estimates from the WRAP inventory (with some adjustments) by U.S. Department of Energy (U.S. DOE) estimates of onshore oil production in the 10 states analyzed.
+These states accounted for approximately 14 percent of onshore crude oil production in 2002.
 More detailed information on the derivation of the onshore oil emission factors for criteria pollutants is available in Appendix B.